ashleyyvonne/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 - [What are Packs?](https://docs.panther.com/writing-detections/detection-packs)

-1. In the Panther Console, Navigate to Build > Packs > Okta Pack
+1. In the Panther Console, Navigate to Build > Packs > Panther Okta Pack
-2. Select the Okta.APIKey.Created rule
+2. Select the "Okta API Key Created" rule
 3. In the navigation select Clone
-4. Add your name at the end of the detection- Sample " Okta API Key Created Lemmy Kilmster"
+4. Add your name at the end of the detection- Sample "Okta API Key Created by Thanos"
 5. Grab the severity function from the [templates page](https://github.com/panther-labs/panther-analysis/blob/master/templates/example_rule.py) or below:

     ``` python